What are alternative payment methods (APMs)?

 How do ACH payments work?

 ACH payments work by transferring money electronically from one bank to another.
-There are two types of transactions that use ACH payments:
+There are two main categories of ACH payments:

-- direct payment, whereby money is transferred to make or receive payments,
+- ACH direct payments: whereby money is transferred to make or receive payments.

-- direct deposit, whereby a business or government agency transfers payments to consumers.
+- ACH direct deposits: whereby a business or government agency transfers payments to consumers; this is a loose term for ACH credit

 The U.S. Federal Reserve or the Clearing House Payments Company—a private organization owned by some of the major commercial banks in the US—routes and processes ACH payments.